top of page

 An invasive species is one that is not native and whose introduction causes harm, or is likely to cause harm to Michigan's economy, environment or human health.
 They compete with native species for resources, reproduce / spread quickly, and lack natural predators.
 Invasive species affect the stability of Michigan ecosystems and threaten the survival of Michigan's native species.

-If you believe you have one of the four species listed above and are interested in treatment funding, please contact our Conservation Program Technician, Faith Hayes, at 989-831-4212 x112 or faith.hayes@macd.org.
+If you believe you have one of the five species listed above and are interested in treatment funding, please contact our Conservation Program Technician, Lauren Hirschfield, at 989-831-4212 x105 or lauren.hirschfield@macd.org.

 Hollow stalks like bamboo, white flowers like upward spikes, and preference toward sunny and moist conditions.
 Height averages 3 - 10 ft tall.